+NOTE 1 In the case of production, an operations definition ID can be the same ID as a material definition.

+NOTE 2 A MIMOSA solution package is the equivalent of an operations definition for maintenance.

 Operations material bill

 The collection of all material used in the operation, independent of the process segment the material is used in, shall be presented as operations material bills.